michaeljones/on-commit-messages/README.md

 document attempts to examine what makes a good commit message and lay out a case for trying to make a good commit messages whenever you can.

+## Goal

+Instead of writing commit messages like:

+    Fix mobile width issue

+We want to write commit messages like:

+    Fix mobile width issue

+    It seems that the various 'edit' links under the headers were right aligned and with some margin or negative margin (from the 'row' class) that was causing it to push out beyond the edge of the page on mobile leading to a weird space down the right.

+    This seems to address it and uses flexbox instead of float right, I suspect the first pass of this site didn't use flexbox for fear of compatibility issues but we can certainly use it now.

+It is perfect?
+No, but it provides much more context, explanation and reasoning.

 ## What is a good commit message?

 A good commit message is a message that provides adequate context and reasoning for the change being